Breach of Contract Section: Everything You Need to Know

 What Happens to Left Over Money From Items Repossessed?

 It's also a good idea for a contract to state what is going to happen to any money that is left over after the initial debt has been paid.

 For example, a storage unit owner rents a unit to a person for $60 a month.
 After two months of non-payment, the debt equals $120.
 The unit owner obtains the possessions inside the unit and sells them for a total of $600, meaning there is $380 left over.

 The contract states that $100 can be kept for miscellaneous purposes, meaning there is now a total of $280 left over.
 The contract also states that this leftover money can then be distributed to any other creditors that the debtor has debt with.
 In order to do this, though, it must be extensively outlined in the contract.

 Much of the time, any equitable remedies are going to be left at the court's discretion to determine what happens to them.
 A final judgment typically has to be entered to determine where the leftover money is going to be distributed.
 Courts are not bound to follow provisions stated in a contract, but they often side with these provisions when a reasonable remedy was offered to the debtor.

 Are Contract Promises Independent or Dependent?

 It's important to understand that according to modern contract law, those who take part in a contract and their promises to one another are not regarded as independent.
 This means that a breach of contract section does give the right to claim for damages, however, only when a material breach occurs does it excuse the non-breaching party from having to fulfill his or her promises.

 If you need help with understanding what a breach of contract section is, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.